autonity/docs.autonity.org/content/docs/concepts/staking/_index.md

 Constraints:

 - The committee is selected for an epoch duration.
 - Voting power changes are applied at epoch end before the committee for the next epoch is selected.
-These are adjustments to bondedStake amounts for validators caused by:
+These are adjustments to bonded stake amounts for validators caused by:
 	- Slashing stake for accountability and omissions faults.
 	- Staking transitions from unbonding and bonding operations.